Outdoor Living

 Everything you need to know about a flat roof.

-Flat roof houses are increasingly popular with modern builders due their gorgeous looks.
-However, the roofs that are inspired by ancient Arabian architecture are infamous for leaks and costly repair.
+Flat-roof houses are increasingly popular with modern builders due to their gorgeous looks.
+However, the roofs that are inspired by ancient Arabian architecture are infamous for leaks and costly repairs.

 Here is what it takes to build a flat roof that does not leak; including the materials, tiles, skylights, and what to do and not to do when repairing a flat roof.

-A flat roof is a rooftop that is almost horizontal, with only a slight slope of between 1/4″ to 1/2″ per foot (up to 10 degrees) – enough to drain water if fitted properly.
+A flat roof is an almost horizontal rooftop, with only a slight slope of between 1/4″ to 1/2″ per foot (up to 10 degrees) – enough to drain water if fitted properly.

-However, flat roofs can hold snow and water for longer durations compared to the standard pitched roofs hence they require special type of materials to remain waterproof.
+However, flat roofs can hold snow and water for longer durations compared to the standard pitched roofs hence they require special types of materials to remain waterproof.

 A properly installed flat roof can last 20-25 years with regular maintenance.